raul23/nlp/README.rst

      binary classification: more than 10 times longer.
    - `pycountry <https://pypi.org/project/pycountry/>`_ is optional.
 It is used for converting the country code returned by ``nltk.classify.textcat`` into the country full name.
-If ``pycountry`` is not found, then only binary classification will be done (i.e. detect if a given text is English or non-English).
+If ``pycountry`` is not found, then only binary classification will be performed (i.e. detect if a given text is English or non-English).

      To install it: ``pip install pycountry``